 If you have never visited Crete, this expert-led tour is the perfect way to explore this wonderful and fascinating Greek Island; if you have been before, we are sure you will see it afresh and from a completely different perspective – in the company of two archaeologists who know the island intimately.

-Average rating 5 out of 5 from 347 reviews for Escorted tours in Crete, according to AITO reviews.
+Average rating 5 out of 5 from 371 reviews for Exploring Crete: Archaeology, Nature and Food, according to AITO reviews.

 Day 1: Arrival in Iraklio (Heraklion).
 Transfer from airport about 15 minutes away.
 Welcome drinks and dinner in a traditional taverna.